delphian/rift-hud-counter/README.md

 AOMCounter
 ==========

 Small window that displays the current amounts of all currencies and experience in Rift.
+Any achievements you progress in while playing will be posted in the console chat.

 Installation